adnanafik/tiny_coin/README.md

 http://127.0.0.1:5000/mine

-Following is the typical mined Tinycoin block!
+Following is a typical mined Tinycoin block!

 ```json
 {